-VMR Middle and Upper G/B/T Unit

-Stratosphere
+Mole fraction MUS (no. 1013) G / B / T Unit

 Horizontal resolution 20 / 100 / 500 km

 Vertical resolution 1/3/10 km

-Temporal resolution 1 / 2-3 / 7 hr
+Observing cycle 6 hrs / 24 hrs / 30 days hours / days

-Timeliness 1 / 7 / 30 days
+Timeliness 4 hrs / 24 hrs / 30 days hours / days

-Measurement uncertainty 5 / 10 / 15 %
+Measurement uncertainty 5/10/15 %

-Stability <1/2/3 % / decade
+Stability 1/2/3 % / decade

-Climate Modelling User Group (CMUG) 3.2
+2.2 Climate Modelling User Group (CMUG)

-The main objective of the Climate Modelling User Group (CMUG) is to provide guidelines within ESAs Climate Change Initiative to the currently eleven sub-projects to facilitate the optimal use of the data products produced.
-In particular it is necessary to foster the scientific exploitation of global satellite data products for the community of climate modellers and chemistry-climate modellers.
-The Climate Research Group (CRG) within Ozone cci refines these user requirements as well as necessary specification for the required data products.
+The main objective of the Climate Modelling User Group (CMUG) is to provide guidelines within ESA's Climate Change Initiative to facilitate the optimal use of the data products produced.
+In particular, it is necessary to foster the scientific exploitation of global satellite data products for the community of climate modellers and chemistry-climate modellers.
+The Climate Research Group (CRG) within Ozone_cci refines these user requirements as well as necessary specification for the required data products.
 They help to integrate and assess the global ozone data products in the context of numerical models.
-Moreover they promote and support the use of ozone data products originated from this project.
+Moreover, they promote and support the use of ozone data products originated from this project.